mugglim/build-your-own-tanstack-query/docs/en.md

 }
 ```

+> What is the defaultOptions?

+The default options for Query are used globally.

-QueryClient object is created as shown below, the staleTime of the Query is set to Infinity by default.
+If you create the QueryClient below, the staleTime is set to `Infinity` by default.

 ```jsx
 const queryClient = new QueryClient({